yldio/skiff/README.md

 ## Cluster Setup

 Setting up a Skiff cluster can be kind of tricky.
 To avoid partitions you will need to start with a node that will become leader and then add the followers in the standby mode.
 Mind you that you can only send `join` commands to a leader node (to avoid partitions — it's all explained in detail in the Raft paper).
+Once this is done and persisted you should never need to do this again since the nodes will know each other and elect a leader at random if leader goes down.

 So typically the bootstrap code for the leader would be something like: